Tortoiseshell virus removal guide

 What is Tortoiseshell?

-Tortoiseshell is the name of a group of cyber criminals who spread malware that is designed to steal information about its victims and infected computers.
-They spread information stealer together with a remote access Trojan (RAT), a software that allows cyber criminals to remotely control infected computers.
-Tortoiseshell group seeks to infect computers with two dangerous malicious programs that can cause serious problems, they should be removed/uninstalled as soon as possible.
+Tortoiseshell is a group of cyber criminals who proliferate malware that steals information about its victims and infected computers.
+They proliferate an information stealer with a remote access Trojan (RAT) - software that allows cyber criminals to remotely control infected computers.
+The Tortoiseshell group seeks to infect computers with two dangerous malicious programs that can cause serious problems.
+These programs should be removed/uninstalled immediately.

-When installed, information stealer executes a number of commands that allow cyber criminals to steal details such as: list of files that are stored on the infected computer, various networking information, list of user accounts, information about installed firewall, drive information, running processes, and other details.
-The RAT which gets installed as well is capable of launching itself on every system startup.
-Cyber criminals control this tool through Command and Control severs.
-It can be used to execute various commands that allow cyber cyber criminals to upload, unzip and execute various files.
-It means that they could infect computers with additional malware, for example, ransomware.
-Ransomware is a type of software that encrypts files stored on victim's computer.
-Cyber criminals use programs of this type to force their victims to purchase decryption tools from them.
-Typically, it is impossible to decrypt encrypted files without the tools that only developers of particular ransomware have.
-However, cyber criminals could infect computers with other malware as well.
-They could install some malicious program that is designed to steal personal details, such as banking information, email, social network accounts, and so on.
-Stolen information could be used to generate revenue by making fraudulent transactions, purchases, spreading scams through stolen email or other accounts, and so on.
-To avoid possible financial, data loss, problems related to privacy and other serious issues is it strongly recommended to uninstall the installed RAT and information stealer immediately.
+When installed, the information stealer executes a number of commands that allow cyber criminals to obtain the list of files stored on the infected computer, networking information, list of user accounts, information about installed firewall, drive information, running processes, and other details.
+The RAT, which is also installed, is capable of launching itself on each system startup.
+Cyber criminals control this tool through Command and Control servers.
+It can be used to execute commands that allow cyber cyber criminals to upload, unzip, and execute various files.
+In this way, they can infect computers with additional malware including, for example, ransomware.
+Ransomware is a type of software that encrypts files stored on the victim's computer.
+Cyber criminals use these programs to force victims to purchase decryption tools.
+Typically, it is impossible to decrypt affected files without specific tools held only by the developers of the ransomware.
+Cyber criminals can also infect computers with other malware.
+They might install a malicious program to steal personal details such as banking information, emails, social network accounts, and so on.
+Stolen information is used to generate revenue by making fraudulent transactions, purchases, proliferating scams through stolen email (and other) accounts, and so on.
+To avoid possible financial and data loss, problems relating to privacy, and other serious issues, remove the installed RAT and information stealer immediately.

 |Detection Names (HMH.exe)||ALYac (Trojan.Agent.Tortoiseshell), BitDefender (Trojan.Autoruns.GenericKDS.32493503), ESET-NOD32 (A Variant Of MSIL/TrojanDownloader.Agent.FRO), McAfee (Artemis!A194E3BF8301), Full List (VirusTotal)|